frnandu/yana/ROADMAP.md

 - ~~store private Key in securedStorage~~
 - ~~replace relays numbers with search, move numbers to drawer~~
 - ~~fix zaps amounts in notes~~
--
-- when changing accounts it doesn't refresh new profile data on UI

 - badges when something new in home/notifications/DMS
 - allow to login with npub